TOLOSAT/iridium-payload/antenna-analysis-data/README.md

 All those data were retrieved on the 21/03/22 by Cyril Cayhol from DEOS Department, Supaero, and Alexandre Laborie, Iridium subsystem leader.
-They were measured in Supaero's anechoic chamber, at te 2nd floor of building 007.
+They were measured in Supaero's anechoic chamber, at the 2nd floor of building 007.